mhchia/tlsn-extension/README.md

 yarn build-and-start
 ```

+#### Note
+1. You will need to change the path of [tlsn](https://github.com/tlsnotary/tlsn) if it is not under the same directory as this repo, in order to make it build.
+This is required since we're using `tls_core::anchors::RootCertStore`, which is not able to import directly through github link.
+Also, make sure to check out tlsn to the commit to be benchmarked.

-If an error like the following one occurs, it might be because your cargo doesn't support wasm32-unknown-unknown target.
+2. If an error like the following one occurs, it might be because your cargo doesn't support wasm32-unknown-unknown target.
 [This](https://github.com/tlsnotary/tlsn-extension/issues/29#issuecomment-1855186942) could be a possible solution if you're using macOS.

 ```sh
 Error: Compiling your crate to WebAssembly failed Caused by: Compiling your crate to WebAssembly failed